-Although it’s wonderful hearing from your customers, you also need to hear from ex-customers.
-Within their feedback you’ll find the reasons for leaving, areas where you need to improve and potentially new products or services you can offer.
+Although it’s wonderful hearing from your happy customers, you also need to hear from (perhaps unhappy) ex-customers.
+Within their feedback you’ll find their reasons for leaving, areas where you need to improve and potentially new products or services you can offer.

-Customer experience is not something that you make one adjustment to and then it’s done.
-It is an area of your business that needs constant work as customer expectations change, you acquire new customers and your team or technology changes.
+Customer experience is not something that you make one adjustment to and then it’s done and dusted (wouldn't that be nice!).
+It is an area of your business that needs constant work with evolving customer expectations, emerging technology and wider macro CX trends.

-Although it can be hard to define exactly what are things that make a great customer experience, it’s important to begin a journey to create better experiences for your customers.
+Although it can be hard to define exactly what the things are that make a great customer experience, it’s important to begin a journey to create better experiences for your customers.
 Setting yourself up with a vision, diving into your existing customers and their experiences across all platforms and continual monitoring will help you to see your business from the eyes of your customers.
-This will prove invaluable as you test, implement, grow and improve as you bring your customer experience strategy to life.
+This will prove invaluable as you test, implement, grow and improve– bringing your customer experience strategy to life.